Nictiz/HL7-mappings/ada_2_hl7/mp/6.12/sturen_medicatievoorschrift/ReadMe.txt

 The 'simple dataset xml format' is based on ADA format, more information about ADA can be found here: https://www.art-decor.org/mediawiki/index.php/ADA_Walkthrough.
 It is not necessary to read all this to use the conversion xslt's.
 The xsd of the ada format is included in the folder "ada_schemas".
-A complete empty xml instance in the ada format is included in the folder "ada_new".

-The folder "sturen_medicatievoorschrift/wrapper contains the stylesheet that does the conversion including VZVZ wrappers (for LSP): sturen_medicatievoorschrift_wrapper.xsl.
-It is based on an input xml with the necessary parameters for wrappers.
-An example input xml for the wrapper xslt is provided.

-The folder "sturen_medicatievoorschrift/payload" contains the stylesheet that does the conversion for the payload: "sturen_medicatievoorschrift_9_to_612.xsl"
-This xslt uses the "../../../mp_include.xsl" which is meant to be reused by other/different transactions and/or standard versions (such as 'beschikbaarstellen medicatiegegevens' or 'medicatieoverzicht' or MP-9 CDA or MP-9 FHIR formats).
-The mp_include.xsl uses in its turn the ../../../../hl7/hl7_include.xsl which contains some hl7-specific stuff that can be reused over different domains (such as Geboortezorg).

 The folder 'ada_instance' contains sample ada instance file(s).
 They are in no way functionally valid (i.e. the situation can probably not be validated in real life).
 The folder hl7_instance contains the result of the conversion for these sample files.